Ethorbit/SoundPrompt/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **What is the feature?**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A brief explanation of what it is you're suggesting

 **Describe how it improves the project**
-A clear and concise description of what you want to happen.
+A clear and concise description of how this is a net positive for the project.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]